haubie/midiex/README.md

 ## Feature support
 Not all midir features have been wrapped and some features are backend specific:
 - **Virtual output connection**: currently on every platform but Windows
-- **Virtual input connection**: currently on every platform but Windows.
+- **Virtual input connection**: currently on every platform but Windows
+- **Notification messages** and **hot-plug support**: currently implemented on MacOS (e.g. to receive notifications when a device has been plugged in or removed).

 ## MIDI messages
 MIDI messages are in binary format.
 They're usually in the format of one status byte followed by one or two data bytes.